-Туре Parameters Options Prompt Enter up to 30 characters as the text or prompt for the step to display screen during the ID sequence.
-Alphanumeric, Numeric Length Enter numeric value (0 - 40) to constrain the length of the response input after the prompt.
+Туре Parameters Options Alphanumeric, Numeric Prompt Enter up to 30 characters as the text or prompt for the step to display on- screen during the ID sequence.
+Length Enter numeric value (0 - 40) to constrain the length of the response input after the prompt.
 If length of 0 is entered, the prompt is shown without an entry field.
 The step is then displayed as an instruction in the sequence.
 In this case, ENTER must be pressed to move to the next step.
 During entry, once the length value is met, the terminal will not accept further input; incorrect entries can be deleted using the CLEAR key.

-Туре Parameters Options Clear Data Permits the entered response (e.g., Operator's name) to be retained from one cycle to the next.
+Clear Data Permits the entered response (e.g., Operator's name) to be retained from one cycle to the next.
 Disabled - the next time the step displays it contains the data entered during the previous cycle.
 Pressing ENTER accepts the value and moves to the next step or any entry will overwrite the previous data.
 Enabled - the entry field will be blank when viewed the next time.
-Clear Tare Print Tare - None The selected function will be executed automatically Auto The selected function will be executed automatically Prompt Refer to Prompt, above of Selections The number of choices in the selection box can be set from 2 to 6.
-Selection List Clear Data Disabled - retains the previous selection as the beginning point for the next cycle.
-Enabled - the selection list will restart at the first selection on the next cycle Prompt Refer to Prompt, above Tare - Preset Length Refer to Length, above Clear Data Refer to Clear Data in Alphanumeric and Numeric, above
+Clear Tare Print Tare - Auto None The selected function will be executed automatically Selection List Prompt Refer to Prompt , above of Selections The number of choices in the selection box can be set from 2 to 6.
+Clear Data Disabled - retains the previous selection as the beginning point for the next cycle.
+Enabled - the selection list will restart at the first selection on the next cycle